Houston Updates

 The COVID pandemic is over, but the consequences of the policy measures taken to fight it remain central to the US outlook.
 The key economic problem in today’s economy remains inflation, with the CPI breaking out of its two-percent range in March 2021 following closely on the heels of the second and third rounds of fiscal stimulus.
 Year-over-year headline CPI inflation reached 8.6 percent by June 2022.

-While the later rounds of fiscal payments set inflation firmly on its upward path, the Federal Reserve pushed the accelerator with zero interest rates held too low and for too long.
+While the later rounds of fiscal payments set inflation firmly on an upward path, the Federal Reserve kept its foot on the accelerator with zero interest rates for too long.
 Very low rates were maintained throughout 2021 while the Fed attributed the early inflation to a breakout to post-COVID supply-chain issues.
 A tremendous financial boom through 2020-21 used this low-rate environment to add as much as $15 trillion to household balance sheets before the Fed reacted and began to tighten monetary policy in 2022.
+The consequences of higher rates and other Fed efforts to slow the economy are still at work.
+The mystery throughout the post-COVID era is sustained household strength in spending as COVID stimulus wears off and inflation-adjusted income has slowed.

 In Figure 4, the solid blue line shows the pandemic-period track of total personal income (including stimulus), and the solid red line is the wages, salaries, and income of the self-employed (no stimulus).
 Each point compares these measures to pre-pandemic levels in February 2020.
 The initial round of stimulus came against a backdrop of consumer shock and lockdowns, along with a ten percent drop in wages and salaries that was immediately matched by a ten percent jump in stimulus-driven personal income.
 These cash payments appeared to quickly right the economic ship by mid-2020 by offsetting wage losses and delivering record levels of income.
 Pre-pandemic levels of wages and salaries were fully restored by November 2020.